Trisquel: Reception

 Jack M. Germain of Tech News World said of the 9.0, release, Etiona: "Trisquel Linux is one of those computing staples you wished you knew about much sooner.
 This Linux distribution has been around literally for years and is extremely polished." and "Trisquel offers a family of Linux editions that meet or exceed the needs of home users, small enterprises, and educational centers.
 Trisquel can also be an ideal platform for multimedia workstations."

 Smith then reviewed the 11.0 release, Aramo, in 2023, opining: "Trisquel is doing a great job presenting the world with what can be achieved by using free software only.
 However, using it also reminds me of the (sometimes harsh) limitations a free software only system imposes. ...
 This is, of course, the point of Trisquel, being a beacon of free-only software.
 People who download Trisquel probably are not interested in non-free components (software or hardware).
 This distribution offers a narrower path to walk, but it is a very smooth, pretty path."

 Also reviewing Aramo, Jack Wallen of ZDNet complained of glitches during installation and criticized the use of an older kernel and a "boring" user interface, but concluded: "[i]f you want a rock-solid desktop distribution, and don't mind using UI that looks and feels like Windows from a bygone era, give Trisquel a try.
 If you want a reliable desktop with a more flexible (but still out-of-date) desktop, check out Triskel.
 Either way, they both offer Debian-like stability, with the additional option of a netinstall to land you with a server operating system that includes a similar reliability."

-Richard Stallman has mentioned that he is using Trisquel on a Thinkpad X200 with Libreboot as of 2022, and has previously used the Lemote Yeeloong.
+Richard Stallman has mentioned that he is using Trisquel on a Thinkpad X200 with GNU Boot as of 2022, and has previously used the Lemote Yeeloong.